Unfinished Music No. 1: Two Virgins: Release and aftermath

 The cover art was changed for each of the album's three 8-track issues: Tetragrammaton/Ampex Tapes replaced the front cover with the back cover; North America Leisure Corp (NAL) reinstated the original front cover, and General Recorded Tape (GRT) released the 8-track with a paper sheet sleeve.
 The album was re-issued (albeit unlicensed and unauthorized) in the US during the 1970s and 1980s.
 One edition on the Rock Classics label, which was released in January 1993, claimed to be distributed by Tetragrammaton (which was defunct by 1970) and not mastered from the original tape, but was merely transferred from a copy of the record with audible surface noise.
 The fake-stereo mix of the album was officially re-issued on Rykodisc on 3 June 1997, under the observation of Ono, with an additional bonus track—"Give Peace a Chance"'s B-side "Remember Love".
 This edition of the album is slightly edited; it is missing about 30 seconds of audio from the end of the second side, as well as a few seconds from the start of side two.
 Several unauthorized versions of the album, cassette tape and compact disc also exist.

 Critics and the public abhorred the album.
 Actress Sissy Spacek, using the pseudonym Rainbo, recorded the song "John, You Went Too Far This Time" in response to the album's cover.
 In a retrospective assessment, William Ruhlmann of AllMusic remarked that it was "not unlike what you might get if you turned on a tape recorder for a random half-hour in your home", calling the music "naked".
 More favourable, Pitchfork reviewer Seth Colter Walls considered the album the "fascinating" product "of a first date", while noting "it has plenty of competition" with other Fluxus-inspired sound artefacts from the era.
 He also wrote that "Revolution 9", created by Lennon and Ono with George Harrison, is a "much tighter" sound collage than Two Virgins.

-John and Yoko went on to release a further two related recordings: Unfinished Music No.2: Life with the Lions and the Wedding Album.
+Lennon and Ono went on to release a further two related recordings: Unfinished Music No.2: Life with the Lions and the Wedding Album.

 The album was reissued on LP, CD, and digitally by Secretly Canadian on 11 November 2016.
 The LP was a brand-new remaster of the unedited fake-stereo mix.
 The CD was identical to the Rykodisc CD edition.